A New Addition to Your Family Doesn’t Subtract the Support You Receive as a Fresno State Student

 While your professor may have a strict attendance policy, the university is bound by federal civil rights law.
 Title IX requires the university ensure that all faculty and staff comply with the law and do not discriminate against pregnant and parenting students.
 An individual professor’s policy is not OK if it breaks the law.
 Please contact the Title IX Coordinator if you have questions about your professor’s attendance policy as it relates to your pregnancy.

-Does the university need to provide me with special academic services, like tutoring?
+Does the university need to provide me with special services, like tutoring or parking?